 Fortunately, a simple and well-tested solution exists: roll back the welfare state.
 Acknowledge that single motherhood is bad for everyone.
 Allow the responsible breadwinning man to compete in the sexual marketplace again.
 Let men and women reconnect once more in the nuclear family unit.

 Removing the welfare state is the best and most natural way to enforce monogamy.
-It’s been tested for two million years and it works.We value your comments!
-Please weigh in on our comment section below.
+It’s been tested for two million years and it works.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com